InsaneDev27/DIY-Laptop-Mouse-Project/README.md

 <img alt="Assembling the bottoms with Clamp Screw and Clamp Body" src="https://github.com/InsaneDev27/DIY-Laptop-Mouse-Project/blob/main/images/Assembling%20Clamp%20Screw%20Bottoms%20with%20Clamp%20Screw.jpg" width="400">
 <img alt="Completed Clamp Body assembly" src="https://github.com/InsaneDev27/DIY-Laptop-Mouse-Project/blob/main/images/Completed%20Clamp%20Body%20Assembly.jpg" width="400">

- ### Assembly + Notes:
+ ### Assembly:

-   Once all the parts are clean and free of supports, begin test-fitting each piece together.
-The two halves of the main body should fit easily, but some areas may require more work.

-   The slot for the thumbstick board on the left side of the body is prone to getting clogged by supports, so be sure to adjust for that in slicer settings or attend to that in post-processing.
-Aside from that, once support material is removed from the slots, all the electronics should slide in fairly easily.
-(There are often differences in tolerance between printers, so the previous statement may only apply to my machine)

-   After all tolerance issues are resolved, assembly can begin.
-To start, I normally begin with the electronics and place the right-click button first, but feel free to install in whichever order makes the most sense.\
+   Once all the parts are clean and free of supports, assembly can begin.
+I normally begin with the electronics and place the right-click button first, but feel free to install in whichever order makes the most sense.\
    NOTE: When bending wires and installing the electronics, it is typical to break a solder joint or two.
 Use care when bending the wires and have a soldering iron on standby just in case.

    #### Right Mouse Button
    I normally use my automotive picks to slot the button in place, and use another pick or an unwound paper clip to check if the button clicks as intended.